-Milan Design Week is still ongoing and it already brought in a couple of tp novelties from some top brands of Italy and other countries.
-Here we have part 2 of the products and initiatives that you will be able to find in the many events happening throughout the city until the 14th.
+Here we have part 2 of the products and initiatives that had been happened throughout the city in 2019.
 This time we’ll be focusing specifically on Kartell and Vitra’s special events for this occasion!

 Probably the biggest highlight for Kartell this week has definitely got to be the event The Art Side of Kartell.
 This is an exhibition conceived by Ferruccio Laviani, the event’s co-curator alongside Rita Selvaggio.
 The event will be hosted in the Appartamento dei Principi in Milan’s Palazzo Reale open to the public from 10 April to 12 May 2019 to celebrate Kartell’s 70th birthday.